guicaro/zealblog/_posts/2020-04-11-kick-starting-morning-routine.md

 images:
 - images/healthyBreakfast.jpg
 excerpt:
-  We like to start our mornings on an empty stomach with a 1.5-2 hour yoga asana/pranayama/meditation, followed by a homemade power
+  'We like to start our mornings on an empty stomach with a 1.5-2 hour yoga asana / pranayama / meditation, followed by a homemade power'
 ---

 We like to start our mornings on an empty stomach with a 1.5-2 hour yoga asana/pranayama/meditation, followed by a homemade power breakfast of raw foods, seeds, and nuts that keeps us going for 4-5 hours.